followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/argumentAxis/title/title.md

     }

 #####See Also#####
-- **commonAxisSettings** | [title](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/commonAxisSettings/title/) - specifies the appearance of all axis titles in the widget.
+- **commonAxisSettings**.[title](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/commonAxisSettings/title/) - specifies the appearance of all axis titles in the widget.
 <!--/fullDescription-->